25 May 2022

 The plugins support the following schemas:

-All in One Schema Rich Snippets is completely free to use.
+Get All in One Schema Rich Snippets

 With Schema & Structured Data for WP & AMP, you can add rich snippets based on Schema.org requirements.
 The plugin has over 35 schema types, ranging from blog posts to news.